HamazingCoding/Human-Firewall-AI/README.md

 3. **Analysis Failure**: If analysis fails, check the console for error messages and verify your API key has sufficient quota

+4. **Python Environment Issues**:
+   - Ensure Python is installed and in your system PATH
+   - Verify all Python dependencies are installed correctly
+   - Check that the Python virtual environment is activated (if using one)
+   - Make sure the model files (model.pkl and scaler.pkl) are present in the AIs directory

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.